The side-effects of uncontrolled HIV and some antiretroviral drugs and other medications may affect how your system functions day-to-day.

 Attend your regular check up appointments

-If you are experiencing symptoms such as diarrhoea, nausea and vomiting try completing a food diary.
-This is useful information to discuss with your doctor or HIV dietitian.
+If you are experiencing symptoms such as diarrhoea or nausea and vomiting try completing a Food & Symptoms Diary.
+This is useful information to discuss with your doctor or dietitian.